This post contains affiliate links. Please read my disclosures.

 I know how it is, with a busy household, all our Christmas baking come sometimes feel a bit overwhelming.
 Did you run out of time for your traditional Christmas Cake?
 Do you need a last minute offering that’s just as impressive?
 Or perhaps you like things a little lighter anyway and you want a version that’s more sponge than fruit.

-Well this mincemeat Christmas cake is a brilliant festive bake to have up your sleeve come December.
+Well this Mincemeat Christmas Cake is a brilliant bake to have up your sleeve come the festive season.
 It’s my favourite way to keep a Christmas cake in the mix whilst making it a little more accessible for those family members who aren’t sold on the hefty traditional number.
+And if you have copious jars of mincemeat still to use up after making your mince pies then this is a great way to make the most of them.

-- It’s festive with spices, brandy and plump fruits.
+- It’s full of festive spices, brandy and plump fruits.

-- It’s primarily a sponge cake and not a fruit cake - it’s so much lighter and a bit more modern.
+- It’s primarily a sponge cake rather than a traditional fruit cake - so it's much lighter and a bit more modern.

 - Great use of leftover mincemeat.